Notice of Board vacancy

 Interested parties must submit a 1) Cover Letter/Statement of Qualifications and 2) Curriculum Vitae to the Board Clerk no later than Thursday, October 16.

-For more information, please click on attached Notice of Election
+For more information, please click on the attached Notice

 The District is governed by a five member elected Board of Directors.
 Terms of office are four years.
 The five Board members are not elected at-large but represent distinct areas, or wards.

 Ward 1 includes the City of Marina and some unincorporated voting wards south of the City within areas of the former Fort Ord that are within the City's influence and will likely be annexed by the City and portions within the northern border of Seaside.